Feastio

 Brioche con gelato

 Another bonus for eating gelato over ice cream is that gelato melts more slowly.
-Even though my brioche with gelato looked like a potential mess in waiting, I could take my time while sitting outside on a hot day and not have it drip all over me.
-And as if all this fabulous gelato in Bologna isn't enough, Cremeria Santo Stefano also makes some killer chocolate truffles.
-I couldn't resist buying a few.
+Even though my brioche with gelato looked like a potential mess in the making, I could take my time sitting outside on a hot day without it dripping all over me.

 La Sorbetteria Castiglione